liberex/examples/105-PendingRequests/README.md

 Instructions for packaging the application in a Docker container are in the [README](src/main/docker/README.md) file.

-### Behavior under load
+### Behavior Under Load

-The unit-test class JPerfTestProductCatalogService can send multiple requests in parallel.
-The checked in configuration sends a burst of 10 requests at the same time.
+The unit-test class [JPerfTestProductCatalogService](src/test/java/net/liberex/JPerfTestProductCatalogService.java) sends a burst of 10 requests in parallel.

 The server is configured with maxTreads = 2.
 See [server.xml](src/main/docker/server.xml).